 Unique Fundraising Ideas for Schools

 These creative school fundraisers are perfect for raising money, helping the school community, and keeping things fun.
 Some are more tailored to high school fundraising and others are great elementary school fundraisers.

-- Babysitting: Students can offer babysitting services during a fundraising event such as a wine tasting, with the proceeds going to your charity.
+- Babysitting Services: Students can offer babysitting services during a fundraising event such as a wine tasting or casino night, with the proceeds going to your charity.

-- Car Wash Fundraiser: Students can offer to wash cars for $5 or more, with the proceeds going to their charity or group.
-Don’t forget to include student made sandwiches and drinks, to raise more money.
+- Car Wash Fundraisers: Students can offer to wash cars for $5 or more, with the proceeds going to their charity or group.
+Don’t forget to include student-made sandwiches and drinks, to raise more money.
 Great idea for high school band fundraisers.

 - Face Painting: Great for elementary and middle school fundraising, students can paint each other or teacher’s faces for a fee.

-- Children’s Cookbook: Kids and parents can write down their favorite recipes and instructions on how to make them.
+- Children’s Cookbook Sales: Kids and parents can write down their favorite recipes and instructions on how to make them.
 Gather the recipes together and sell the books.

-- Bracelet Sale: Students can create different types of bracelets, like friendship or charm bracelets.
+- Bracelet Sales: Students can create different types of bracelets, like friendship or charm bracelets.
 Have all of the materials and some expert teachers on hand.

 - Games & Goodies: Have people come together to play board, card, and other games.
 Charge admission, then sell drinks and other baked goodies to attendees.

-- Can & Bottle Drive: Students collect as many used cans and bottles they can find.
+- Can & Bottle Drives: Students collect as many used cans and bottles as they can find.
 The student who collects the most wins a prize, and everything they collect can be turned in to a recycling center for funds – plus it helps keep parks and streets clean.

 - Door-to-door for Change: Have students go door to door collecting loose change.
 Great as a contest to see who can collect the most.
 Be sure that kids go in groups of two or more, for safety.